Koenkk/zigbee2mqtt.io/docs/devices/KQJCMB11LM.md

 ---
-title: "Xiaomi KQJCMB11LM control via MQTT"
+title: "Aqara KQJCMB11LM control via MQTT"
-description: "Integrate your Xiaomi KQJCMB11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara KQJCMB11LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-01-01T08:59:10
 pageClass: device-page
 ---